codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 ## Overview

 This guide takes you through the steps needed to implement and run the loan writeback procedure in your lending business using Codat.
-You will learn how to configure Codat and use it to create transactions that represent the deposit and repayment of the loan in your customers' accounting platforms.
+You will learn how to configure Codat and use it to create transactions that represent the deposit and repayment of the loan in your customers' accounting software.

 This solution covers the loan writeback procedure for both general lending, such as term loans, and selective invoice finance.

 ### What is loan writeback?

-Loan writeback (also known as lending writeback) is the process of continuously updating an accounting platform with information about a loan.
+Loan writeback (also known as lending writeback) is the process of continuously updating an accounting software with information about a loan.
 It helps maintain an accurate position of the loan during the entire lending cycle by recording the loan liability, any interest, fees, or repayments, and facilitating the reconciliation of bank accounts.

 :::tip Bank feeds for loan writeback

-Loan writeback requires the lender to support the [bank feeds](/bank-feeds/overview) functionality so that the lender can record their own bank transactions associated with issuing the loan in their borrower's accounting platform.
+Loan writeback requires the lender to support the [bank feeds](/bank-feeds/overview) functionality so that the lender can record their own bank transactions associated with issuing the loan in their borrower's accounting software.

 :::

 ### Why use it?

-A bookkeeper can account for a loan in numerous ways in an accounting platform.
+A bookkeeper can account for a loan in numerous ways in an accounting software.
 For example, some bookkeepers may erroneously register a loan as a direct income or even a sales invoice.

 This results in loans being improperly recorded as revenue and repayments as operating costs.
 At the end of the reporting period, this can make it hard for the bookkeeper to close their books.